-The proposed project includes a biosolids dryer system, a building to house the dryer system, a control room and electrical room, and storing of solids at the Metro WWTP site.
+The proposed project includes a biosolids dryer system, a building to house the dryer system, a control room and an electrical room.
 Additional infrastructure includes the extension of utilities, construction of odor control systems, and a materials handling system.
 The project is being proposed as a design-build project under the NYS Energy Law.